renlliang3/ClusterModel/README.md

-# MICADO: Modeling the Intra Cluster Atmosphere for Diverse Observations
+# MINOS: Modeling of the ICM Non-thermal content and Observable prediction Software
-Software dedicated to provide a model of the thermal and non-thermal gas in the clusters, multi-wavelenght modeling and observable predictions.
+Software dedicated to provide a model of the thermal and non-thermal diffuse components in the clusters, multi-wavelenght modeling and observable predictions.

 - model.py :
 	main code that defines the class Cluster